 The studio building of Het Wilde Weten is a beautiful former monastery in the center of Rotterdam that was renovated between 2002 and 2004.
 Het Wilde Weten is a non profit foundation, managed by the artists of Het Wilde Weten since beginning of the nineties.
 The studio building, the public programme and the residency is run by the artists themselves.
 We are not directly linked to any municipal/national cultural institution.
 Our public programme is supported financially by the Municipal Service for Art and Culture (DKC), City of Rotterdam.

-Since January 1st 2012, we are happy to announce that our residency has moved to another space in the building: it is now housed in the former chapel on the first floor.
-This is a huge space of about 80m2 with high ceiling and wooden floor where living and working are combined.
+Since July 2013, we are happy to announce that our residency has moved to another space in the building: it is now housed in the former project space on the ground floor.
+This is a huge space of about 80m2.
 Bathroom is on the same floor, toilet and kitchen are shared.
+The artist has a separate living space on the first floor of about 30 m2.
+Bathroom and (shared) toilet is adjacent to that studio.

 The costs for our guest studio includes broadband internet connection, TV, printer, dvd player and own fridge.
 A Dutch prepaid cell phone and a bike, towels and bedlinnen are also provided.
 For cooking, the guest will be using the common kitchen on the ground floor.